openobserve/openobserve-docs/docs/storage.md

   ```shell
   $ export ZO_META_POSTGRES_DSN="postgresql://user:password@server-address/app"
   ```
-  or add this environment to your `.env` or kubernets config
+  or add this environment to your `.env` or kubernetes config
   ```yaml
   ZO_META_POSTGRES_DSN: "postgresql://user:password@server-address/app"
   ```

 1. Make sure that OpenObserve server is not running and ingesting logs.
-If you are running in cluser mode please scaling `ingester` to zero. and login into a `compactor` pod run this command.
+If you are running in cluster mode please scaling `ingester` to zero. and login into a `compactor` pod run this command.

 Now run the command